alvsanand/spark-generic-connector/README.md

 * The Spark core of the library is shared by all the connectors.
 * Batch and streaming scenarios are compatible with the library.
 * It is very easy and fast to integrate with a new system.
-Just extends _SgdcDownloader_.
+Just extends _SgcConnector_.
-* _SgdcDownloader_ has two operation:
+* _SgcConnector_ has two operation:
- * `def list(): Seq[SgdcSlot]`: list all the slots available to download.
+ * `def list(): Seq[SgcSlot]`: list all the slots available to fetch.
- * `def download(slot: SgdcSlot, out: OutputStream)`: download a slot to memory.
+ * `def fetch(slot: SgcSlot, out: OutputStream)`: fetch a slot to memory.
-* A slot is the smallest part than a _SgdcDownloader_ can download  in a single time.
+* A slot is the smallest part than a _SgcConnector_ can fetch  in a single time.
 That means that the data of a slot cannot be split.
-* In order to be streaming compatible the slot returned by the _SgdcDownloader_ must contains date information \(_SgdcDateSlot_\) in order to be sorted by time.
+* In order to be streaming compatible the slot returned by the _SgcConnector_ must contains date information \(_SgcDateSlot_\) in order to be sorted by time.

-> NOTE: Generic Downloader Connector is with Apache Spark > 1.5.X and only for the Scala/Java interpreter.
+> NOTE: Generic Connector is with Apache Spark > 1.5.X and only for the Scala/Java interpreter.

 ## Requirements